Virtual Staging & AI Video Disclosure Rules (2026)

 What does California's AB 723 require?

 In 2026, AB 723 also made non-disclosure a misdemeanor, the first state law to attach a criminal penalty to undisclosed alterations (Lewis Brisbois, New California Law Requires Real Estate Agents to Disclose AI Alterations, 2026).
+The exposure is concrete: a violation of California's Real Estate Law is a misdemeanor punishable by a fine of up to $1,000 or up to a year in county jail, and the Department of Real Estate can separately issue a citation carrying an administrative fine of up to $2,500 per violation, or suspend or revoke the license (California DRE, Citations and Administrative Fines, 2025; California Senate Judiciary Committee, AB 723 Analysis, 2025).
 It applies to agents, brokers, and anyone acting on their behalf, which includes the software and services you use.

 AI-generated video is the disclosure gap most agents miss